-To gain admission to a research programme an applicant must comply with the following
+To gain admission to a research programme an applicant must comply with the following entry requirements:

 - Attainment of a good Honours degree (normally a First or Upper Second Class